ShreeAmble003/CODSOFT---LEVEL-1---TASK-3/README.md

 Terminate (#): Exit the calculator.
 Reset ($): Reset the calculator for a new set of calculations.
 History (?): View past calculations.

-Usage :

-Run the calculator script in your Python environment.
-Choose the desired operation from the menu.
-Enter the required numbers when prompted.
-View the result and choose whether to continue or terminate.

 Supported Operations :